 Work life balance is about helping staff to maintain healthy, rewarding lifestyles that will in turn lead to improvements in productivity and performance.
 Work life balance is about creating a productive work culture where the potential for tensions between work and other parts of people's lives is minimised.

-If you are not a public sector employee you are ineligible to lodge a grievance/review.
+If you are not a public sector employee you are ineligible to lodge a Promotional Grievance or Internal Review.

 Grounds on which a grievance/review may be made:

-As an applicant you may lodge a grievance/review against a nomination on one or more of the following grounds:
+As an applicant you may lodge a Promotional Grievance against a nomination on one or more of the following grounds:

 Thank you for considering applying for a position within SA Health.
 Recruitment and Selection processes across SA Health are striving to achieve best practice and a commitment to a selection based on merit.
 This means treating all applications in a fair and equitable manner that aims to choose the best person for the position.